The team is bigger than the players; the game is bigger than the team

 Second, they knew their success mattered to the country as a whole.
 I watched a group of people watching a match in a pub.
 They came from every ethnicity, yet they were knitted together in the most inclusive way.
 It was national identity without nationalism, and it was beautiful.

 And third there was the manager, Gareth Southgate, who’s not only brought back the waistcoat but also courtesy, kindness, hard work, and simple plain decency.
-He didn’t exaggerate, didn’t emote, he gave thanks and praise to everyone, and reminded us of a great forgotten truth, that the really effective leaders are those who combine personal humility with fierce ambition for those they lead.
+He didn’t exaggerate.
+He didn’t emote.
+He gave thanks and praise to everyone, and reminded us of a great forgotten truth, that the really effective leaders are those who combine personal humility with fierce ambition for those they lead.

 So, no, religion isn’t a game, and football isn’t a religion, although the late Bill Shankly used to say, football isn’t a matter of life and death; it’s much more serious than that.
 But the England side did give us back some English pride, and reminded us of some real spiritual truths: that the team is bigger than the players; that the game is bigger than the team; and that occasionally for a nation to roar its applause when someone scores a goal is just plain good for the soul.